Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Billy Gardell’s Weight Loss Story (How Much Did He Lose?)

-Billy Gardell is an American stand-up comedian and actor who recently underwent an incredible weight loss transformation.
+Billy Gardell is an American stand-up comedian and actor who recently underwent an incredible weight transformation.

 Many fans were in awe because he lost so much weight after the COVID-19 pandemic.

-After observing the changes in his physique and reading his comments on the health benefits of his weight loss, I thought this would be an excellent opportunity to study Gardell’s fitness routine and how it could help my clients battling obesity.
+After observing the changes in his physique and reading his comments on the health benefits of his weight reduction, it reminded me of my own weight loss journey a few years back.
+Seeing Gardell's transformation inspired me to delve deeper into his fitness routine, thinking about how it could benefit my clients battling obesity, just as I once did.

 So, I teamed up with a dietician and watched his interviews to do just that.
-So let’s take a look at Billy Gardell’s weight loss journey.
+So let’s take a look at Billy Gardell’s efforts.

 Billy Gardell before weight loss in 2010

-The risk of his diabetes getting worse, bad blood numbers, and obesity-related illnesses prompted Billy Gardel’s weight loss journey.
-Decision to embark on a weight loss journey was driven by his desire to leave behind an unhealthy lifestyle and embrace a new chapter of improved health and well-being.
+The risk of his diabetes worsening, bad blood numbers, and obesity-related illnesses prompted Billy Gardel’s journey to lose weight.
+The decision to embark on this endeavor was driven by his desire to leave behind an unhealthy lifestyle and embrace a new chapter of improved health and well-being.

-Once he was diagnosed with diabetes, Billy decided to take his health seriously and began working with a personal trainer.
+Once diagnosed with diabetes, Billy decided to take his health seriously and began working with a personal trainer.

 “I do it a day at a time and I’m just so, so very grateful that that happened for me.
 No more diabetes, no more bad blood numbers.”